scikit-learn/enhancement_proposals/slep006/proposal.rst

     interpreted (e.g. "weight").
 router
-    An estimator or function that passes props on to some other router or consumer, while either consuming props itself or delivering props to more than one immediate destination.
+    An estimator or function that passes props on to some other router or consumer, potentially selecting which props to pass to which destination, and by what key.

 History
 -------